sakibhasansufi/care-cord-pro/README.md

 Users can  see the dashboard.
 This website has admin panel.
 Admin can add, update and delete any of the camp.
 He holds the ultimate power.

+<h2>Features of the website</h2>
+- Users can join any website for medical treatment according to his/her choice.
+- Both users and admin can view the dashboard.
+None can watch others profile and dashboard
+- Admin can add,update and delete any of the camp.

-Technology used in this website:
+**Technology used in this website:**
 - React
 - Tailwind CSS
 - Daisy UI tailwind CSS based component library
-- Firebase for sign in and sign up
+- Firebase
-- Used node js in the backend
+- node js
-- MongoDB for database
+- MongoDB

 # Live Lonk
 https://carecordpro.web.app/